 Though it was a time-consuming part of the refurbishment, it was satisfying to see the blank canvas ready to be upgraded.

 Now it was time to start the rebuilding part of the refurbishment.

-Our trainers began by constructing wooden frames and attaching panelling to create new walls on which they would be installing the new boilers and meters.
+Our trainers began by constructing wooden frames and attaching panelling to create new walls on which they would install the new boilers and meters.

 We knew we wanted each student to have a dedicated space to work, so we constructed frames to create separate bays.